Find Grad Schools

 206 Yearly Graduations

 Liberty University is the 4th most popular school in the nation for students seeking a master's degree in parks & rec.
 Each year, around 93,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,015 per year, while in-state graduate students, on average, pay $7,740 per year.
+The average in-state tuition for full-time undergraduates is $15,467 per year, while in-state graduate students, on average, pay $7,893 per year.
 During the most recent year for which we have data, 206 people received their master's degree in parks & rec from Liberty University.
-About 36% of this group were women, and 28% were students from an underrepresented racial-ethnic group.
-Those who complete their master's degree in parks & rec at Liberty University make a median salary of 44,749.
+Around 24% of these students were from an underrepresented racial-ethnic group, and 38% were women.

 #5